Matt Robinson (Neighbours): Relationships

 Writers developed a couple of romance storylines for the character.
 In March 1990, Paske stated the character best suited to Matt romantically would have been Bronwyn Davies (Rachel Friend).
 But writers portrayed him having an unrequited love for Brownyn's sister, Sharon Davies (Jessica Muschamp).
 His next story was a short-lived relationship with Lee Maloney (Maree Ackehurst).
 In November 1989, Paske was "anxiously awaiting" Matt's first relationship story with Lee.
 He told Devlyn TV Week that viewers would have to wait until the episodes aired, but was "excited" about the story.
 The couple soon became serious about their relationship following Lee leaving home due to her difficult relationship with her parents.
 Writers soon had them living in a flat together, but Lee ultimately decided that she was too young to settle down and they broke up.

 Writers later developed a romance with Gemma Ramsay (Beth Buchanan).
 Once Gemma had finished her exams Matt was the reason she chose to remain in Erinsborough.
+Writers progressed their relationship quickly, with Matt and Gemma moving into together.
+Their living arrangements annoy Gemma's family, Madge Bishop (Anne Charleston) and Harold Bishop (Ian Smith) but their relationship continues to strengthen.
 The pair were involved in a motorbike crash story in which Gemma nearly had to have her leg amputated.
-This pitched Matt and Gemma's disapproving father Tom Ramsay (Gary Files) against each other.
+The story was previewed in the 29 December 1990 issue of TV Week, in which a writer revealed that the story would begin in early 1991.
+They adding "the romance shows no signs of cooling and heats up" when Matt decides to buy Gemma a motorbike.
+They both go on a bike ride but crash into a truck, with Gemma taking the brunt of the impact.
+They concluded that Matt would be "overcome with guilt" and face the prospect of losing Gemma.
+The story also pitched Matt and Gemma's disapproving father Tom Ramsay (Gary Files) against each other.
 In her book The Neighbours Programme Guide, author Josephine Monroe wrote that Tom "took every opportunity to attack Matt for being irresponsible and unsuitable for his beloved daughter."
 Writers created more problems for Matt an Gemma when they introduced her ex-boyfriend Aidan Devlin (Blake Collins) into the show.
 Their relationship is fraught because Gemma is "confused" by Aidan's arrival and Matt is upset with the situation.
-These dilemmas lead to the break down of their relationship and Gemma tries to move on.
+These dilemmas lead to the breakdown of their relationship and Gemma tries to move on.